dmachard/go-dnscollector/README.md

 ## Configuration

-A typically configuration would have one or more collector to receive DNS traffic or logs, and severals loggers to process the incoming traffics.
 See the full [Configuration guide](doc/configuration.md) for more details.

 ## Use-cases